 - Served at least three years in a full-duty status with a full-service police department in a US state or municipality and have resigned or retired in good standing.

 Candidates who do not meet one of the criteria above may consider the MPD Cadet Corps (for those who are 24 or under), which assists prospective applicants in obtaining their education to become a DC police officer.

 All candidates must meet the following qualifications:

-- Be a US citizen, by birth or naturalization, at the time of application.
+- Be a US citizen, by birth or naturalization, OR a lawful permanent resident (green card holder) at the time of application.

 - Must be at least 20 years and 6 months of age to apply (must be 21 years old when appointed to officer).